gitanjaliwagh/Online-Grocery-Store-System/README.md

 Getting Started:

          git remote add origin https://github.com/gitanjaliwagh/Online-Grocery-Store-System.git
-         run the angular apllication using "ng serve" command in cmd.
+         Compile and run the angular and Spring code run main application file in Spring Boot and use ng serve command in cmd.

 Usage:

          open the Command prompt start the Server using ng serve command run the application .in which admin can add new product,view all product list and also edit and delete the product.